project-swarm-rescue/swarm-rescue/README.md

-###Smoothening algs we have used so far: (can't call them smoothening algs, rather something we made our own to remove the sudden kinks on the plot)
+### Smoothening algs we have used so far: (can't call them smoothening algs, rather something we made our own to remove the sudden kinks on the plot)
--We take a value compare the previous and the next.
+- We take a value compare the previous and the next.
 If its not between them we take the mean and replace the data with that.
 Else we just continue.
 (This algorithm was able to reduce the suddenk peaks)
--Next we decided to take three values and then take the mean of them and replace the 2nd with this value and remove the rest as well.
+- Next we decided to take three values and then take the mean of them and replace the 2nd with this value and remove the rest as well.
 This reduced the number of points as well.( However this significantly changed the peaks)

 ### What we plan to do:
--We will be making ML algorithms to implement on the data set.
+- We will be making ML algorithms to implement on the data set.
---Hence we need to first look upon which algorithm is best suited for this purpose.
+-- Hence we need to first look upon which algorithm is best suited for this purpose.
---As of now we have two ideas.
+-- As of now we have two ideas.
 One to directly predict the angle upon entering the data read.
 Second is to use nueral networks to predict the probability that a given data can be the maximum.
--We also would like to make the far-away algorithm.
+- We also would like to make the far-away algorithm.
--Check the code for the heading angle.
+- Check the code for the heading angle.
--Decide on the smoothening algorithm to use.(First whether to use or not and then which one as well)
+- Decide on the smoothening algorithm to use.(First whether to use or not and then which one as well)